-Two of our NEOs have achieved compliance with the target ownership level and two NEOs continue to comply with the 75 percent retention ratio.
-Mr. Zugay was no longer subject to our stock ownership requirements effective December 31, 2021 upon his retirement.
+Three of our NEOs have achieved compliance with the target ownership level and two NEOs continue to comply with the 75 percent retention ratio.

 Policy on Derivative Transactions and Restrictions on Hedging Transactions.
-In January 2017, we instituted a policy that prohibits our employees, officers and directors from directly or indirectly engaging in the following types of transactions with respect to our securities: certain forms of hedging or monetization transactions, such as prepaid variable forward contracts, equity swaps, collars and exchange funds, that would allow an employee, officer or director to hedge or offset any decrease in the market value of our securities; short sales; transactions in publicly traded options; pledging our securities as collateral for a loan; or holding our securities in margin accounts or a brokerage account with a "margin feature" (unless the margin feature is not utilized, company securities are otherwise excluded from being pledged or the account holder does not engage in any transaction that results in a lien upon the company securities in the account).
+We maintain a policy that prohibits our employees, officers (including our NEOs) and directors from directly or indirectly engaging in the following types of transactions with respect to our securities: certain forms of hedging or monetization transactions, such as prepaid variable forward contracts, equity swaps, collars and exchange funds, that would allow an employee, officer or director to hedge or offset any decrease in the market value of our securities; short sales; transactions in publicly traded options; pledging our securities as collateral for a loan; or holding our securities in margin accounts or a brokerage account with a "margin feature" (unless the margin feature is not utilized, company securities are otherwise excluded from being pledged or the account holder does not engage in any transaction that results in a lien upon the company securities in the account).

 Clawback Policy.
-In March 2017, we instituted a clawback policy that provides that any cash or equity incentive-based compensation paid to any executive officer and certain employees is subject to recoupment if we are required to restate our financial statements due to material noncompliance with any financial reporting requirement.
+We maintain a clawback policy that provides that any cash or equity incentive-based compensation paid to any executive officer and certain employees is subject to recoupment if we are required to restate our financial statements due to material noncompliance with any financial reporting requirement.
 Our right of recoupment under this policy applies only to cash or equity incentive-based compensation paid during the three years prior to the date of the restatement; provided, however, that this three-year limitation will not apply if the restatement resulted from fraud or misconduct.
+We expect to amend the clawback policy in 2023 to reflect new incentive-based compensation recovery rules established by The New York Stock Exchange pursuant to the Dodd-Frank Act.

-Contracts.
-We use contractual arrangements where appropriate to assist in recruitment and retention of our NEOs.
+Change in Control Agreements.
 We have entered into separate change in control agreements with all NEOs.
-Each of these agreements is described in the "Potential Payments upon Termination or Change in Control" section beginning on page 41 below.
+Each of these agreements is described in the "Potential Payments upon Termination or Change in Control" section beginning on page 42 below.

 Tax Considerations.
-For federal income tax purposes, cash compensation, such as base salary or cash incentive, is includible as ordinary compensation income when earned, unless deferred under a company-sponsored deferral plan.
+For federal income tax purposes, cash compensation, such as base salary or annual cash incentive, is includible as ordinary compensation income when earned, unless deferred under a company-sponsored deferral plan.
 Deferrals under tax-qualified plans, such as a 401(k) plan, do not affect the timing of our tax deduction.
 Deferrals under non-qualified plans, the adoption of which have been approved by the board of directors, will result in the deferral of our compensation deduction until such time as the cash compensation is paid to the employee.